Prospective business owners register their businesses in at least two, and possibly three ways. They

 To change the address, owner's name, or

-Amendment of Certificate of Assumed Business Name" must be filed with the
+Amendment of Certificate of Assumed Business Name" using the form found

-attorney should create a partnership agreement to govern how the business
+attorney should create a partnership agreement to govern the business

 may be converted to a limited liability partnership.

 a legally binding partnership agreement may be created orally, in